Vieirismo/Vieirismo/README.md

 # 👋 What’s Up?
-My name is Vieira.
+My name is Gabriel Vieira.

 20-year-old Brazilian student of Systems Development at Colégio Técnico de Campinas - Unicamp.
 This is a repository of studies and tests.